About the Photographer

 "Jack" has been a lifetime naturalist and has turned his causal photography hobby into a lifetime passion and mission.
 Your visit to this site is most appreciated and he hopes you enjoy the experience :)

-Since I purchased this lens, I rarely take large, fast glass into the field anymore.
-It’s simply not enjoyable.
-More than that, trying to deploy big glass (while hiking) is not as productive, either.
-Since acquiring the 300 f/4E PF, no longer do I have to set a tripod down, or deploy a “rocket launcher” for a lens, to nail quality bird shots.
-Instead, now I can comfortably aim, and shoot, in seconds, enjoying virtually the same image quality.
-Even better, the 300mm has a close minimum focusing distance (4′) with an excellent reproduction ratio (1:4), so it makes a great ‘macro’ substitute also, for larger butterflies, hummers, and such—with a pro-level of AF + VR that no macro lens has.
-I honestly consider the 300mm f/4E PF ED VR to be the most-used, most enjoyable, versatile, and important lens I bring to the field for all forms of wildlife.
+While larger super telephoto lenses do have their place, since acquiring the 300 f/4E PF, I no longer have to lug a tripod along when I hike, nor do I need hoist/deploy a “rocket launcher” for a lens, in order to nail quality bird shots .
+Instead, I can quickly and comfortably aim-and-shoot, in seconds, enjoying virtually the same image quality as larger lenses afford.
+The value of the 300 PF’s small size and light weight cannot be over-stated.
+Even better, the 300mm PF has a close minimum focusing distance (4′), with an excellent reproduction ratio (1:4), so it makes a great ‘macro substitute’ also for larger butterflies, hummers, and such.
+Add to this the fact the 300 PF also enjoys a pro-level in its AF + VR capability, that no macro lens has, and you have a complete wildlife field tool, especially since it takes 1.4 and 2x TCs well for extra reach, as well as added magnification.
+I honestly consider the 300mm f/4E PF ED VR to be the most-used, most enjoyable, versatile, and important field lens I bring with me for all forms of wildlife.
 It’s quite possibly Nikon’s greatest invention for the hiking photographer.

 See @ Nikon: Nikkor AF-S 300mm f/4E PF ED VR

-The 200mm focal length of this unique macro lens is its greatest asset, offering a complement of synergistic features: its legendary sharpness, a 1:1 reproduction ratio, its 1.6′ MDF, and a unique FOV, all allow the user to really isolate the subject like no other macro lens can.
-I’ve shot many other ‘long’ macro lenses during my journey as a macro shooter to form my perspective (the Canon 100mm f/2.8 … the Canon 100mm f/2.8L … the Nikkor 105mm f/2.6G … the Voigtländer 125mm f/2.5 APO… the Canon 180mm f/3.5L… and Sigma 180mm f/2.8 APO EX), so this lens isn’t my first “long-macro rodeo.”
+For greater than 1:4, a true macro lens is needed.
+The 200mm focal length of this unique macro lens is its greatest asset, offering a complement of synergistic features: its legendary sharpness, a 1:1 reproduction ratio, its 10.2″ working distance, and a unique FOV, all allow the user to really isolate the subject like no other macro lens can.
+I’ve shot many other ‘long’ macro lenses during my journey as a macro photographer to form my perspective (including the Canon 100mm f/2.8 … the Canon 100mm f/2.8L … the Nikkor 105mm f/2.6G … the Voigtländer 125mm f/2.5 APO… the Canon 180mm f/3.5L… and Sigma 180mm f/2.8 APO EX), so this lens isn’t my first “long-macro rodeo.”
 That said, none of the aforementioned can match the sharpness + subject-isolation of the venerable Micro-Nikkor 200 f/4D.
 (Others agree, check here and here, as examples.)
-The awesome all-metal build quality of this lens is also peerless and unmatched.
-The only drawback is its primitive AF system renders the lens unable to benefit from the D850’s focus-shift feature.
-However, for razor-sharp, single-image macro wildlife portraiture, this timeless lens remains in a class by itself.
+The awesome all-metal build quality of this lens is also unmatched.
+The only drawbacks are its slower, primitive AF system makes it unable to benefit from the D850’s focus-shift feature, and its lack of VR makes it nowhere near as versatile as the 300mm f/4E PF.
+However, for razor-sharp, single-image macro wildlife portraiture, this timeless lens remains peerless in the industry.

 See @ Nikon: Micro-NIKKOR 200mm f/4D IF ED

-For several years, for macro shots past 1:2, I’ve used manual-focus lenses almost exclusively, in particular the Voigtländer 125mm f/2.5-SL APO-Lanthar.
-Aside from the incredible image quality of the Voigtländer, it has 630° of focus-throw, which enables me to stack my images in the field, manually, without the need of a rail.
+For years, I’ve used MF lenses almost exclusively for macro, in particular the Voigtländer 125mm f/2.5-SL APO-Lanthar.
+Aside from the incredible image quality, the Voigtländer has 630° of focus-throw, which enabled me to stack my images in the field, manually, without the need of a rail.
 However, with the advent of the D850’s Focus Shift Shooting feature, I can now automate my field stacks, which greatly-increases stacking accuracy.
-For this, I have added the AFS Micro-NIKKOR 105mm f/2.8G to my lens portfolio.
-The amount of detail I can now resolve in my field macros, by combining the stacking feature of the D850 (not to mention its resolving power + its color sensitivity), with the internal-focusing (IF) motor of the Micro-Nikkor 105, has created a jaw-dropping macro-powerhouse combo.
-Unlike trying to stack with macro rails (or with lenses that extend-out as you focus), stacking in-body with a camera + an IF lens, keeps the end of the lens at the same distance from the subject, allowing for much cleaner stacking accuracy in post.
+For this, I have added the Micro-NIKKOR 105mm f/2.8G to my lens portfolio.
+The amount of detail I can now resolve in my static field macros, by combining the stacking feature of the D850 with the internal-focusing (IF) motor of the Micro-Nikkor 105, has created a jaw-dropping macro-powerhouse combo.
+Unlike trying to stack with macro rails (or with lenses that extend-out as you focus), stacking in-body with a camera plus an internal-focusing (IF) lens, keeps the end of the lens at the same distance from the subject, allowing for much cleaner stacking accuracy in post.
+Finally, for live/action macro imagery, the Micro-Nikkor 105mm G’s modern AF + VR make it perfectly capable of handling fast (even airborne) macro opportunities as well … that no MF macro lens can handle.

 See @ Nikon: Micro-NIKKOR 105mm f/2.8G IF ED